-Free-time activities play a pivotal role in shaping the holistic development of young individuals.
-Engaging in extracurricular pursuits fosters creativity, builds self-confidence, and provides opportunities for skill acquisition.
+Free-time activities play a pivotal role in shaping the holistic development individuals. of young Engaging in extracurricular pursuits fosters creativity, builds self-confidence. and provides opportunities for skill acquisition.
 Moreover, participation in recreational activities contributes to improved mental health, social integration, and the development of a strong sense of identity.